-The graduate certificate in Postsecondary Access and Success Programs is a 5-course, 15-credit offering designed for those working or wanting to work in pre-college preparation programs and/or postsecondary academic and student support services functional areas, whose participants are students traditionally underrepresented in higher education as socio-economically disadvantaged students.
+The Graduate Certificate in Postsecondary Access and Success Programs is a 5-course, 15-credit offering designed for those working or wanting to work in pre-college preparation programs and/or postsecondary academic and student support services, whose participants are students traditionally underrepresented in higher education as socio-economically disadvantaged students.

 - Organizational behavior

 - Student development theory

 - Foundations of postsecondary access and success programs